cslab/csspin/doc/howtoplugins.rst

 - Default values should be defined in the Python module of the plugin and *not within the schema*.

-- Values that won't have a valid YAML type (valid types: object/dict, list, str, int, float, bool), during runtime can't be represented in the schema.
+- Values that won't have a valid YAML type (see :ref:`plugin-schema-types-label` for the available types), during runtime can't be represented in the schema.
   These must be defined in the plugins module using ``defaults = spin.config(...).``

 - Properties with default values that are initially ``None`` (``defaults = config(key=None)``) and will have a valid type during runtime (e.g. set